komalsrathi/rshiny_tutorial/README.md

 In this section we will talk about how to arrange the shiny components i.e. inputs and outputs.
 These are the following types of most commonly used layouts:

-## Fluid layouts
+## Fluid Page

 The `fluidPage` function is used to create fluid page layouts.
 A fluid page layout consists of rows which in turn include columns.
-Rows (`fluidRow`) and Columns (`column`) define how the elements are organized horizontally and vertically.
-Rows exist for the purpose of making sure their elements appear on the same line.
-Columns exist for the purpose of defining how much width each element takes within a 12-unit wide grid.

  ![fluidRow example](docs/fluidRow_example.png)